opconWizard/opcon-docs/docs/job-types/zos.md

-For long running routines that provide control interfaces (e.g., to balancing products, change or problem management, etc.) or that provide monitoring (awaiting CICS transaction \"signals\", etc.) consider a started task (STC) rather than a batch-initiated job.
+For long running routines that provide control interfaces (e.g., to balancing products, change or problem management, etc.) or that provide monitoring (awaiting CICS transaction "signals", etc.) consider a started task (STC) rather than a batch-initiated job.
 A started task does not tie up a JES initiator and is more isolated from system performance problems.
 Started tasks can also remain active with little